freebsd/freebsd-quarterly/2019q2/graphics.md

 started in 2018.

 We have made several improvements to the drm kernel drivers.
-A longstanding memory leak in the Intel (i915) driver has been fixed, and several other updates and improvements have been made to the various drm kernel driver components.
+A long-standing memory leak in the Intel (i915) driver has been fixed, and several other updates and improvements have been made to the various drm kernel driver components.